dzekelid/events/_listings/meetup/2-rsvp-post.md

       operationId: rsvps
       parameters:
       - in: query
-        name: '*event_id'
-        description: The event that you are RSVP'ing to
-        type: string
-      - in: query
-        name: '*rsvp'
-        description: The RSVP setting - value must be either "yes", "no" or "waitlist"
-        type: string
-      - in: query
         name: agree_to_refund
         description: For events with fees, the authorized member must agree to the event's refund policy